ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 # Media Type registrations

-This section describes the information required to register the above media types according to {{MEDIATYPE}}.
+This section describes the information required for IANA to register the above media types per {{MEDIATYPE}}.

 ## The OpenAPI Media Types

-The OpenAPI Specification Media Types convey semantics for OpenAPI Document (OAD) resources as defined in [OAS] for version 3.0 and above.
+The OpenAPI Specification Media Types convey semantics for OpenAPI resources as defined in [OAS].

 Those resources can be represented in {{JSON}} or [YAML].
 Since there are multiple OpenAPI Specification versions, those media types support the `version` parameter.

-The following example conveys the desire of a client to receive an OpenAPI Document resource based on the stated
+The following example conveys the desire of a client to receive an OpenAPI Specification resource based on the stated
 preferences:

 1. openapi 3.1 in YAML